Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/PerceptionCamera.md

 _Example rendered object info for a single object_

 The Rendered Object Info Labeler records a list of all objects visible in the camera image, including its instance id, resolved label id and visible pixels.
 Objects not resolved to a label in the given ID Label Config are not recorded.

+## Limitations

+Ground truth is not compatible with all rendering features, especially ones that modify the visibility or shape of objects in the frame.

+When generating ground truth:
+* Vertex and geometry shaders are not run
+* Transparency is not considered.
+All geometry is considered opaque
+* Besides built-in Lens Distortion in URP and HDRP, post-processing effects are not run

+If you encounter additional incompatibilities, please open an  [issue](https://github.com/Unity-Technologies/com.unity.perception/issues)